fluxo-js/fluxo/README.md

 todos.subsets.pending; // [todo1] (it's a Fluxo.CollectionStore)
 ```

+:warning: You don't need specify the `add` and `remove` events to recompute your subset.
+This events are always declared under the hood as dependencies to all subsets.

 ##Attributes parsers

 Fluxo object stores and collections can enforce casting or parsing on some store's